 - beans and nuts

-Most people get enough potassium just by eating a balanced diet.
+Most people get enough potassium by eating a balanced diet.
 For low potassium levels, a doctor may prescribe the mineral in supplement form.
-If you have a severe deficiency, you may need intravenous (IV, through a vein) treatment.
+If you have a severe deficiency, you may need intravenous (IV) treatment.

 Certain conditions can cause potassium deficiencies, or hypokalemia.
 These include: